JaapHinke/iottum/push-api/index.md

 Subscribing customers are encouraged to verify the signature of notification messages.

-The steps to verify the signature are described in: https://docs.aws.amazon.com/sns/latest/dg/sns-verify-signature-of-message.html.
+The steps to verify the signature are described in: [Verifying the Signatures of Amazon SNS Messages](https://docs.aws.amazon.com/sns/latest/dg/sns-verify-signature-of-message.html).

 ##### Copyright &copy; 2020 iotspot BV.
 All rights reserved.